 - In this case, the owner prepares to trade their property for a lower amount and pay the lender with the funds obtained.

 - As the payment is less than the mortgage amount, the lender can waive the remaining amount or opt for a deficiency judgment.

 - In case of deficiency judgment, the lender sends the borrower a legal notice to pay the remaining debt, and the borrower has to make other arrangements.

 - Finally, if the lender waives the debt after the proceedings, the income will be taxed in the US.
 However, it will not be for tax purposes in India.

 - The borrower must make sure that the lender agrees on a short sale

 - They should be persuasive and list their valid financial difficulties, such as job loss, disability, etc

 - After the lender agrees on the sale, the owner must decide on a selling price.
-They must ensure that the final value includes the expense of selling the home as well
+They must ensure that the final value also includes the expense of selling the home.

 - However, there might be a shortfall after the sale.
 Therefore, the lender can still demand a full/portion of the payment in some areas.